Solutions & Services

 Through VIP, you can purchase Creative Cloud for teams or Creative Cloud for enterprise.

 There are two Creative Cloud for teams plans: a complete plan (all Creative Cloud apps and services) or a single-app plan (access to only one app, such as Photoshop CC and select services).

-Creative Cloud for teams is designed, unsurprisingly, for small work groups and design teams.
+Creative Cloud for teams is designed for small work groups and design teams.
 Users get access to extra online storage and collaborative tools that are not available to individuals.
-Team licences can be assigned to an individual (named licensing) or a device (device licensing) if you are an educational institution.
+Team licences can be assigned to an individual (named licensing), or to a device (shared device licensing*) if you are an educational institution.
 The licences are owned by the company, not the end users, and can be reassigned to new users as needed.

 Creative Cloud for enterprise is designed for larger deployments, and comes with extra management and security tools, which you can read about here.

 VIP offers three subscription term options – annual, extended and three year commit.
 The annual subscription is for 12 months paid upfront, so you’d renew annually.
 The extended subscription can be chosen when you sign up to VIP and allows you to pay upfront for up to three years for businesses, or four years for education and government.

 Finally, the three year commit option is available when you qualify for VIP Select, and means you pay a set price in return for maintaining your licence quantity over three years (commercial and government customers also get increased discounts).
 You achieve VIP Select status when you buy 10 or more licences (50 for education).
 As well as giving you the option to sign up for three year commit, it also gives you volume discounts on all purchases.

 |Over 20 apps, including Adobe Photoshop, Illustrator, InDesign, XD and Dimension.||●||●|

 |Advanced user identity management, including Single Sign-On (SSO).||●|